The Christmas Tree, Decking the Halls

 Candy Canes are the subject of an annual pass-around email, but they were never the special creation of a pious Christian candymaker.
 When the Christmas tree became popular in Germany, it was commonly decorated with sweets and colored paper.
 Cane-shaped candy fits over a tree branch.
 Their popularity with children might have led some to take advantage of their shepherd’s crook shape to teach some religious lessons.

-Connections are often made between Santa Claus and the Norse god Odin, usually centered around the coincidence of eight reindeer and the eight legs of Odin’s magical horse.
+Connections are often touted between Santa Claus and the Norse god Odin, usually centered around the coincidence of eight reindeer and the eight legs of Odin’s magical horse.
 The problem with that similarity is, Santa only had one reindeer companion, until a New York writer upped it to seven, along with inventing the idea of Santa -then portrayed as a tiny elf- slipping down the chimney.)
 However, there is some connection- early Scandinavian pictograms of Odin often portray him on a reindeer, which is certainly a good way to leave people scratching their heads around the punchbowl..

 **See Jeremiah 10:3